Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Introduction

 \subsection{Related Work}

-Most previous work on performance analysis considers different wireless networks with single and fixed RIS setup, e.g., ~\cite{Jung2020twc,Wang2020spl,Badiu2020wcl,atapattu2020reconfigurable,Zhao2020wcl,9066923,Dharmawansa2020wcl} and references therein.
-For a given set of locations of multiple RISs, the signal-to-noise ratio (SNR), achievable sum-rate or energy efficiency of RIS assisted networks is maximized by jointly optimizing the transmit power vector at the transmitter and the phase shift matrix with passive beamforming at all distributed RISs in \cite{9129476,xiu2020secure,yang2020energyefficient,zheng2020doubleirs}, but without RIS selection.
-The RIS with the highest instantaneous end-to-end SNR is selected among multiple fixed RISs to aid the communication in \cite{yang2020outage}, where the outage probability and average sum-rate are investigated.
+Most previous work on performance analysis of RIS-aided wireless communications considers different wireless network scenarios with single and fixed RIS setup, e.g., \cite{Huang2019twc,Jung2020twc}. \cite{9129476,xiu2020secure,yang2020energyefficient,zheng2020doubleirs,9060923,9427474,9366805,9410457} considers a given set of locations of multiple RISs without RIS selection.
+Specifically, the signal-to-noise ratio ($\snr$), achievable sum-rate, secrecy rate, and energy efficiency of RIS-assisted networks are maximized in \cite{9129476,xiu2020secure,yang2020energyefficient,zheng2020doubleirs}, respectively. {\cite{9060923} proposes and analyzes a double-RIS aided system. \cite{9427474} investigates the capacity region of a two-user network with one access point aided by multiple RIS elements. \cite{9366805} proposes a channel estimation framework for a RIS-aided multi-user system. \cite{9410457} designs a novel hybrid beamforming scheme for a RIS-aided multi-hop network.} {Very recently, the RIS-user associations with and without the BS power control are optimized in a multi-RIS aided network in \cite{9448236}.} The RIS with the highest instantaneous end-to-end $\snr$ is selected among multiple fixed RISs to aid the communication in \cite{yang2020outage}, where the outage probability and average sum-rate are investigated.
+This paper only focuses on deterministic RIS deployment without modeling potential randomness in RIS locations.